Charlotte Wage Garnishment Attorney

 I, Kimberly A. Sheek, am a wage garnishment lawyer serving clients in Charlotte, NC.
 In my years of experience, I have seen hard-working families endure unspeakable tragedies, leaving them in financial ruin through no fault of their own.
 I will listen to your story with compassion and sensitivity, and then I will fight tirelessly for your right to a secure future.

-If your wages have been garnished, or you believe they may be soon, call my law firm at (704) 842-9776 today.
+If your wages have been garnished, or you believe they may be soon, contact us online or call (704) 842-9776 today.

 How Does Wage Garnishment Work in North Carolina?